How to Freeze Corn (With or Without Blanching)

 - Label, date, and freeze for up to 6 months.

-The major benefit of freezing corn on the cob in the husk is that there’s no need to blanch it first.
-The thick husks help to prevent freezer burn as well.
+Katie’s Tip: The major benefit of freezing corn on the cob in the husk is that there’s no need to blanch it first.
+The thick husks help to prevent freezer burn.
+However, by skipping the blanching process, you’re shortening the shelf life of your frozen corn.

 - Don’t peel any part of the husk, not even to peek at the cob beneath!